guanx139/nrf52_sa/README.md

 ### boilerplate

 The example comes with some code for the device to be operate as BLE pheripheral device, like the connection interval etc

+## Current Issues

+The ready flat is set no matter what if the absolute value between ADC value and ADV AVG is less that 1000.